Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What You Need To Know Before Switching to Homemade Dog Food

 It is vital to provide your canine with a nutritionally balanced diet.
 An unbalanced diet can lead to malnutrition, disease, and obesity.
-Several recipes are available online or in books and magazines, but they may not be nutritionally balanced.
+Several recipes are available online or in books and magazines but may not be nutritionally balanced.
 If you find suitable recipes, you should show them to your vet to ensure they meet your dog’s dietary needs.

 Options for Food Assistance